Ken Graham

 A few beaches are located along the coast, north and south of the city of Basse-Terre.
 There are also fishing areas.

-By Shari A trip to
+By Irene Zimmerman trip to

 Featured Offers